 1007 W Harrison St.

-I published articles appearing in journals such as Social Research, International Sociology and Contemporary Sociology, as well as US Amnesty Magazine, the “Immanent Frame” blog of the Social Science Research Council, as well as Oxford Bibliographies in Sociology and the influential news and commentary site of the Arab Studies Institute, Jadaliyya.
-I also write for “Mobilizing Ideas,” the online blog of the Center for the Study of Social Movements of Notre Dame University.
+I also regularly contribute to political, cultural, and intellectual public conversations, as demonstrated by my essays in US Amnesty Magazine, the “Immanent Frame” blog of the Social Science Research Council, the Oxford Bibliographies in Sociology, the Middle East Research and Information Project (MERIP) as well as Jadaliyya, the influential news and critical commentary site of the Washington, DC-based Arab Studies Institute.
+I have also written for Fair Observer, Truthout, and “Mobilizing Ideas”, the online blog of the Center for the Study of Social Movements of Notre Dame University.